SCOPE OF THIS CHAPTER

 - Look for things that are going well, or any step in the right direction, and appropriately reward it;

 - Use rewards in a creative and diverse way, specific to children's needs, capabilities and interests.
-This may mean that children are rewarded with toys, games, activities or monetary rewards.
-But all 'tangible' rewards should be accompanied by use of 'non tangible' encouragement and support, through carers demonstrating to children that they have done well.
-Such 'non tangible' rewards include praising, smiling, touching and hugging children;
+This may mean that children are rewarded with activities or rewards that they enjoy.
+But all 'tangible' rewards should be accompanied by use of 'non tangible' encouragement and support – by carers demonstrating to children that they have done well.
+Such 'non tangible' rewards include smiling and praising children.

-- A child who has previously been unable to get up for school may be offered a reward / treat or activity for getting up on time for a few days;
+- A child who has previously been unable to get up for school may be offered an incentive for getting up on time for a few days.

 Over time, as children achieve what is expected, such rewards should be reduced or children should be expected to achieve more for the same or a similar reward.